Karina Abdullina: Personal life

 Abdullina first marriage – was concluded on 5 March 2004 with the captain of the aircraft, the pilot from Almaty, whom she met 4 years before their wedding, ended in divorce.
-In 29 August 2007, Karina Abdullina married a second time, this time to Nizami Mammadov, head of the department of national projects of a large Kazakhstani company "Meloman".
+On 29 August 2007, Karina Abdullina married a second time, this time to Nizami Mammadov, head of the department of national projects of a large Kazakhstani company "Meloman".
 In 2012, the couple divorced.

 12 May 2015, Abdullina's son Albert was born.
 The singer gave birth in the maternity hospital of Private Clinic Almaty.
-The father of her son Albert – Artem Harutyunyan, a member of a large oil company, they were not officially registered.
-He even appeared in one of the clips of "Musical".

 Karina Abdullina is legally married.
 Her husband is a doctor by profession, by nationality he is half Iranian, half Spaniard.